sagiadinos/garlic-player/README.md

 # garlic-player - Open Source SMIL Player for Digital Signage

-The garlic-player is a SMIL 3.0 compatible [digital aignage player](https://smil-control.com/magazine/what-is-a-digital-signage-player/).
+The garlic-player is a SMIL 3.0 compatible [digital signage player](https://smil-control.com/magazine/what-is-a-digital-signage-player/).

 The goal for the development is to create a most as neccessary SMIL 3.0 compatible and as most as possible platform independent free open source multimedia player to meet the needs of the digital signage industry.
 Currently garlic-player has reached a high level of compatibility and stability.
 So it is used in many projects and some android hardware solutions.